Frequently Asked Questions (FAQ)

 - Give general feedback or submit ideas via IRC or email

-- If you are a developer and like Tntnet, it would be great if you just told others about it!
+- If you are a developer and like Tntnet, it would be great if you just tell others about it!

 3.2 - Where can I find the source code?